chlorobot/chlorobot.github.io/_posts/2017-11-26-new-interface.markdown

 - Position the watering nozzle so it doesn't spray everywhere and possibly electrocute someone or flood my place.
 - Fix the controller board along the back of the unit so it's out of sight.

-I'll update with more information when I have more time.

 -ast